Joe McDonnell (hunger striker): Early life

 Joseph McDonnell was born on Slate Street in the lower Falls Road of Belfast as fifth of eight children.
 He attended a nearby Roman Catholic school.
 He married Goretti in 1970, and moved into her sister's house at Horn Drive in the Lenadoon area.
 Their house, being one of only two Catholic households on an otherwise loyalist street, was attacked on numerous occasions before they were forced to move into Goretti's mother's house.

 IRA activity

 McDonnell was arrested in Operation Demetrius, and along with Gerry Adams and others was interned on the prison ship HMS Maidstone.
-He was later moved to HM Prison Maze for several months.
+He was later moved to Long Kesh for several months.
 Upon release, he joined the Provisional IRA Belfast Brigade.
 He met Bobby Sands during the preparation for a firebomb attack on the Balmoral Furnishing Company's premises in Dunmurry.
-During the ensuing shoot-out between the IRA and the Royal Ulster Constabulary (RUC) and army, both men, along with Séamus Finucane and Seán Lavery, were arrested.
+During the ensuing shoot-out between the IRA and the Royal Ulster Constabulary and army, both men, along with Séamus Finucane and Seán Lavery, were arrested.
 McDonnell and the others were sentenced to 14 years in prison for possession of a firearm.
 None of the men recognized nor accepted the jurisdiction of the court.
-Following sentencing, he was returned to HMP Maze and imprisoned in the H5 Block.
+Following sentencing, he was imprisoned in the H5 Block at HMP Maze.